makinacorpus/DbToolsBundle/docs/content/configuration/reference.md

 This toolset can be run in various contextes:

   - as a Symfony bundle via the Symfony project console,
-  - as a standalone console tool.
+  - as a standalone console tool,
+  - with its Docker image.

 In all cases, it requires a configuration file.
 When running throught the Symfony project console, configuration file is not required since it will